-Soft skills are non-academic skills that increasingly are seen as valuable by employers, college admissions officials and scholarship award committees.
-Plymouth focuses on these four: collaboration, respect, initiative and work habits.
+Soft skills are non-academic skills that increasingly are seen as valuable by employers, college admissions officials, and scholarship award committees.
+PHS focuses on collaboration, respect and work habits.

-Teachers evaluate each student in each class on each of the four soft skills, using a shared rubric
+Teachers evaluate each student in each class on each of the soft skills, using a shared rubric that outlines expectations.

-Students receive quarterly measures of their progress on developing soft skills along with their academic grades on their report cards.
-The measures range from 1 to 4, with the highest level being 4.
+Students receive quarterly measures of their progress on developing soft skills, along with the academic grades on their report cards.

-The measures are discussed along with academic grades at PEP Talks, a series of individualized discussions involving a student, his or her parents and a counselor focused on preparing the student for the future.
+The measures are discussed along with academic grades at PEP Talks (the series of individualized discussions involving a student, his or her parents, and a counselor focused on preparing the student for the future).

 The soft-skill measures do not appear on official transcripts, so it is up to students to share the information with potential employers, admissions counselors, and scholarship award committees.